 Headaches, lethargy, nausea, mental sluggishness, insomnia, impaired exercise performance, constipation, and low libido are some of the symptoms associated with the keto flu.
 It is potentially dangerous to remain in a state of ketosis for a lengthy amount of time.

 People who follow a paleo diet do not suffer these symptoms because paleo diets do not cause the body to enter a state of ketosis.
 Several nutritional supplements may assist individuals who are following the ketogenic diet is getting adequate nutrients, alleviating adverse effects, and meeting their daily macronutrient requirements.

 One article advises those who follow the Paleo Ketogenic diet to make sure they are receiving enough calcium since the diet does not allow for the use of dairy products.
-Because of the rigorous limitation on carbohydrates-containing foods, the ketogenic diet is deficient in fibre and other minerals.
+Because of the rigorous limitation on carbohydrate-containing foods, the ketogenic diet is deficient in fiber and other minerals.

-Now, let’s see which one is better between the Paleo diet vs Keto diet.
+Now, let’s see which one is better the Paleo diet vs the Keto diet.